 In regards to the second part of the prompt, discussing concrete efforts, such as additional projects at work, engaging Judge’s MBA Careers team or participating in an MBA career trek, would best support Judge’s request for actions.
 While the adcom does allow for some ambiguity in one’s career plans, keep in mind that leaders are expected to be decisive and have vision, so we strongly recommend having a clear career plan from the outset.
 Especially given Judge’s one-year program, it will also be best to hit the ground running in terms of pursuing a career.
 That said, the essay is not binding for one’s career upon admission and the school does anticipate that candidates are looking for a change, as 94% of the recent class changed country, function or industry sector.
 Should candidates still be at a loss for a specific career path, responses to the final question should be kept brief, with broad reflections on how the skills acquired during the MBA could apply to an industry in general.

 As is the case with most schools, demonstrating an understanding of the unique merits of Judge’s program is crucial to an effective response to this question.
 Taking the time to learn about the school’s curriculum, special programs, and extracurricular activities—whether through an online admissions event, or conversations with alumni—will pay dividends here.

-Describe a situation where you had to work jointly with others to achieve a common goal.
+Describe a time where you worked with a team on a project.
 What did you learn from the experience and how might you approach it differently today? (up to 200 words)

 Clear Admit Resources